ZackWilde27/FlatOut-2-decomp/README.md

 FlatOut2.c is the full C file exported from Ghidra

-Decomp2.cpp is my recreation of the raw C
+Decomp2.cpp is my recreation so far

 FlatOut2.exe.gzf is the current Ghidra zip file, for anyone wanting to help with the project.